JingXiao10/GUA/README.md

 **Abstract.**
 Training Physics-Informed Neural Networks (PINNs) requires jointly optimizing physics residual and initial/boundary condition loss terms, which often induce conflicting gradients.
 Gradient surgery methods mitigate this issue by constructing directions from loss-specific gradients to reduce conflict before optimizer transformation.
 However, even when the constructed direction is conflict-free, this property may not be preserved after optimizer transformation.
-Let $a_t$ denote the direction constructed by gradient surgery, $u_t$ the optimizer proposal, and
-$\mathcal C_t$ the conflict-free cone induced by the loss-specific gradients.
-We show that modern optimizers can transform $a_t$ through mechanisms such as historical state, adaptive scaling, preconditioning, or decoupled weight decay, so
-$a_t\in\mathcal C_t$ does not generally imply $u_t\in\mathcal C_t$.
+Let $a_t$ denote the direction constructed by gradient surgery, $u_t$ the optimizer proposal, and $\mathcal C_t$ the conflict-free cone induced by the loss-specific gradients.
+We show that modern optimizers can transform $a_t$ through mechanisms including historical state, adaptive scaling, preconditioning, and decoupled weight decay, so $a_t\in\mathcal C_t$ does not generally imply $u_t\in\mathcal C_t$.
-We refer to this optimizer-induced discrepancy in conflict-freeness between
+We refer to this optimizer-induced discrepancy in conflict-freeness between $a_t$ and $u_t$ as **Gradient--Update Mismatch (GUM)**.
-$a_t$ and $u_t$ as **Gradient--Update Mismatch (GUM)**.
-Accordingly, we propose **Gradient--Update Alignment (GUA)**, which projects $u_t$ onto $\mathcal C_t$ to obtain the aligned update $p_t$ and applies $p_t$ to the parameters.
-When the optimizer maintains internal state, GUA further adjusts this state toward targets reconstructed from the applied update.
-We conduct extensive experiments and find that GUM is widespread across momentum, adaptive, and curvature-based optimizers, with conflict rates reaching up to 86.3\%.
-Across all PINN settings, GUA achieves conflict-free applied updates and consistently improves various gradient surgery methods, reducing the relative $L_2$ error by up to 98.2\% in individual settings.
+Accordingly, we propose **Gradient--Update Alignment (GUA)**, which performs conflict handling on the update actually applied to the parameters.
+Specifically, after the optimizer transforms $a_t$ into $u_t$, GUA projects $u_t$ onto $\mathcal C_t$ to obtain the aligned update $p_t$, which is then applied to the parameters.
+When the optimizer maintains internal state, GUA further adjusts the internal state toward targets reconstructed from the applied update.
+Extensive experiments show that GUM is widespread across diverse optimizers, with conflict rates reaching up to 86.3\%.
+Across all PINN settings, GUA achieves conflict-free applied updates and consistently improves various gradient surgery methods, reducing relative $L_2$ error by up to 98.2\%.

 ### Citation